nik-rev/carbon/content/post/obscure-semantic-html.md

 </blockquote>
 ```

-But the above approach is actually semantically incorrect.
+But the above approach is semantically incorrect.
 There are two problems with it:

 1. A `cite` element [should refer to _work_ and not _people_](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/cite#usage_notes).

    For example, we could put the link to a social media post or an article in a `cite` element.
 But not an individual person.

 1. Putting a `cite` element within a `blockquote` is [forbidden by the HTML spec](https://www.w3.org/TR/html5-author/the-blockquote-element.html#the-blockquote-element), due to the fact that it would make the citation a part of the quote.

-### parent element
+### `parent` element

 An alternative idea would be to use a `div` to group the quote and the citation together: